telerik/winforms-docs/track-and-status-controls/trackbar/programming-radtrackbar.md

 ![track-and-status-controls-trackbar-programming-radtrackbar 012](images/track-and-status-controls-trackbar-programming-radtrackbar012.png)

 * __BottomRight__ - will show only the labels on the bottom side, when the Orientation is Horizontal.
 If the Orientation is set to Vertical, only the labels on the right side will be shown:
-                #_[C#]_

 {{source=..\SamplesCS\TrackAndStatus\TrackBar\TrackBarPropertiesAndEvents.cs region=labelsStyleBottomRight}}